-How to fix the problem – Solution 1
+How to fix your dishwasher smelling like rotten eggs – Solution 1

 The first thing you want to do is pull out the bottom dish-rack, which then allows you to access the bottom of your dishwasher.
-In here, there will be a filter you can pull out and wash to make sure there’s no food stuck in it.
-Underneath the filter there will be a hole where the water drains out, and make sure to carefully clean this out, ensuring there’s no food particles stuck in there.
+In here, there will be a dishwasher cleaner with a filter you can pull out and wash to make sure there’s no food stuck in it.
+Underneath the filter there will be a hole where the dirty water drains out, and make sure to carefully clean this out, ensuring there’s no built up food particles stuck in there.

-You should clean out your filter at least once per week.
-If after doing this a few times you’re not finding any food particles then try checking and cleaning the basket filter underneath once per month.
+You should clean out your dishwasher filter at least once per week.
+If after doing this a few times you’re not finding any large food particles, then try checking and cleaning the basket filter underneath once per month.

 This will help prevent the bad smell, but typically is not the main culprit.

 The reason your dishwasher smells bad like eggs is likely to do with your dishwasher air gap.
 This is commonly found at your sink next to your tap.
 Once you open up your air gap, use your tap to put some water into it for at least 10 seconds.